 Sales are also n integral part of the release team.
 Sales work to formalize requests and begin the functional product request process.
 These guys are particularly involved in the training, testing, and customer notification processes.

 Testers usually work in cooperation with developers.
-They test research and developers team’s output based on established criteria.
+They test the research and developers team’s output based on established criteria.
 Nothing will happen until all pass test criteria are met.

-A support team gets the calls, emails and other messages if anything goes wrong.
+A support team gets the calls, emails, and other messages if anything goes wrong.
 They must understand everything about the new release and should be properly trained on all levels before it is deployed.

 They are responsible for ensuring that all dependencies are satisfied.
 System Engineers manage the interfaces.
 Working with Operations, they are watching out for the possible break in existing systems.